 By Jim Gain

-Learn 100 Birds is a photo blog series highlighting 100 common bird species found in California’s Central Valley.
+Learn 100 Common Valley Birds is a photo blog series highlighting the 100 most common Valley bird species.

 Post #26 in the Learn 100 Common Valley Birds series.
 (Species 42, & 43/100)

 Red-necked Phalarope #42